jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

       with self.assertRaises(Exception):
           raise Exception

 the terminal shows all tests are passing.
-The `unittest.TestCase.assertRaises` :ref:`method<functions>` checks that the code within its context raises the :ref:`Exception<Exceptions>` it is given
+The assertRaises_ :ref:`method<functions>` checks that the code within its context raises the :ref:`Exception<Exceptions>` it is given

 refactor: make it better
 #################################################################################